Our Solar System, the Planets and When's Best to See Them (updated September 2025)

 3 Different-Scaled Views of the Solar System looking "down" from above the Ecliptic (positions as of early Feb 2020)

 In common with our Moon, the planets provide essential viewing for amateur astronomers even from places of bad light pollution.
-However, unlike most
+Unlike most

 'wanderer'.